TechNerd2009/Shankar-Hangman-Game/README.md

 ## 📜 Description

-This Vibecoded Hangman game flips the traditional rules—literally!
+This Hangman game flips the traditional rules—literally!
 Instead of building the hangman, you start with a fully assembled figure, and with each incorrect guess, one limb falls off.
 Your goal?
 Guess the word before your poor hangman loses all its limbs! ⚰️

 ---